Coast Veddas: History

 Ancestors of Vedar migrated to Sri Lanka via the Indian sub continent during the pre-historic period.
 A number of Mesolithic sites have been excavated containing human remains dated to 35,000 BCE.
 Anthropologists consider these skeletal remains to belong to a group ancestral to some of the surviving Vedar groups.
 Sri Lanka has also yielded Megalithic burial sites, one of which was excavated close to a present Vedar settlement, Kathiraveli.
 The precise time in which some of the Vedar lineage founders migrated to the east coast of Sri Lanka is unknown.
 The earliest written reference to Vedar is a Tamil chronicle, Nadukadu paraveni kalvettu, which is maintained amongst the custodians of a prominent Hindu temple in the town of Tirukovil in the Ampara District.
 It is a Tamil 14th to 16th-century original text.
 The chronicle documents the presence of a people who practiced hunting and gathering for survival, exercising jurisdiction over vast jungle tracts close to the Akkaraipattu township.
 It names a number of Vedar chiefs, such as Kadariyan and Puliyan.
 These Vedars were not just hunter-gatherers, but were also accepted as the rightful owners of the forest lands.

 Emerson (1858) documented the presence of Vedar north of Eravur who subsisted by fishing or helping the traditional fisherfolk, as well by cutting wood for Muslim traders.
 He speculated that there were then at least 400 to 500 individuals in the group.
-He also recorded that it was the British colonial officers, as well as Weslyan missionaries who provided land for them to start cultivating yams and other vegetables.
+He also recorded that it was the British colonial officers, as well as Wesleyan missionaries who provided land for them to start cultivating yams and other vegetables.

 Neville (1890) and Seligman (1911) also documented the presence of a subdivision of Vedar called Kovil Vanam ("Temple precincts" in Tamil) within the southern edges of the Batticalo District; their name suggests they had originally lived in the jungles close to the Kataragama temple in the Hambantota District in the Southern Province.
 By the early 1900s these Vedar had mingled with the local Tamils and Sinhalese and were not encountered as a separate group any more.
 Local legends attribute the origins of some Hindu temples in the eastern province to the presence of Vedar.
 Important Hindu temples in villages such as Kokkadichcholai and Mandur have such Vedar creation legends.
 But Vedar are no longer associated with either the ownership or maintenance of these regionally important temples.